raushankumar27/customgesture/README.md

 # 3 finger Left/Right
 Toggle application.
 Sequence will be based on window creation.
 Switch between open window.
+Switch tabs: switch tabs based on gesture
+Switch tabs, when there is only one window: when there is only one window, switch tabs else switch windows.

 # Provide Suggestion for new feature